OpenTreeOfLife/reference-taxonomy/registry/README.md

 based on it.
 When we apply it to the plants branch of OTT 2.9 and the plants branch of the draft 4 synthetic tree, 10 non-merge node pairs have "changed" registrations.
-In every case this is because registrations mentioned in topological constraints do not resolve because the synthetic tree lacks a node that's present in the taxonomy.
+In every case this is because registrations mentioned in membership constraints do not resolve because the synthetic tree lacks a node that's present in the taxonomy.

-The fact that topological constraints are always satisfied is a result of the way the synthesis procedure assigns OTT ids to internal nodes: it ensures that a tip descends from a node in the synthetic tree if and only if the taxon corresponding to the tip descends, in the
+The fact that membership constraints are always satisfied is a result of the way the synthesis procedure assigns OTT ids to internal nodes: it ensures that a tip descends from a node in the synthetic tree if and only if the taxon corresponding to the tip descends, in the